A Full Review of Malaysia Airlines A330neo Business Class

 Fully extended tray table

-The middle seats are angled slightly toward each other, making them great for couples or travel partners.
+The middle seats are angled slightly toward each other, which is great for couples or travel partners.
 But if you’re flying solo, you can easily slide the partition for added privacy.

 MH A330neo Business Class Seat.
 Bolehmiles

 Middle row seats.
-Slide the partition if you’d rather not see your neighbour’s face, or if your girlfriend’s giving you the silent treatment.
+You can slide the partition in the middle.
+Useful when your girlfriend is giving you the silent treatment.

 The Door